BSEL-UC3M/pMoSS/README.md

 - All kind of feedback is welcome.
 Specially if it supports the use of the code and a better understanding on how to work with it.
 - Controbutions are also welcome.
 Please, create a new pull request on a new development branch to add new features, correct bugs or make changes in the code.
 - Please, if possible, use GitHub [Issues](https://github.com/esgomezm/pMoSS/issues) to report any bug or ask questions.

-## Conditions of use
-pMoSS is an open-source software (OSS) under the BSD 2-Clause License.
-All the resources provided here are freely available for non-commercial and research purposes.
-Their use for any other purpose is generally possible, but solely with the explicit permission of the authors.
-You are expected to include adequate references whenever you present or publish results that are based on the resources provided.

-## References
-E. Gómez-de-Mariscal, A. Sneider, H. Jayatilaka, J. M. Phillip, D. Wirtz and A. Muñoz-Barrutia, "Confronting p-hacking: addressing p-value dependence on sample size."
-BiorXiv, 2019.